 Ford Explorer vs Subaru Ascent

 Newly introduced Ascent is powered by a horizontally opposed four-cylinder boxer engine.
-Transmission duties are taken care by a CVT automatic transmission.
+Transmission duties are taken care of by a CVT automatic transmission.
 Ascent is one of the better performing three-row SUVs available in the market.
 Being the costliest Subaru, Ascent brings a plethora of standard features.
-Unlike its competitors it comes equipped with standard AWD and Subaru’s eyesight safety system.
+Unlike its competitors, it comes equipped with standard AWD and Subaru’s Eyesight safety system.

 Ford Explorer vs Honda Pilot

-Honda Pilot is powered by 3.5-liter V6 engine that generates 280 hp and 262 lb-ft. of torque.
+Honda Pilot is powered by a 3.5-liter V6 engine that generates 280 hp and 262 lb-ft. of torque.
 Pricing for the Honda Pilot starts at $31,450.
-Honda Pilot has been one the best vehicles in this segment.
+Honda Pilot has been one of the best vehicles in this segment.
 The third generation of the Pilot was introduced in 2016.
-Pilot is a can’t go wrong decision in the three-row CUV market.
+The pilot is a can’t go wrong decision in the three-row CUV market.

 Ford Explorer vs Toyota Highlander

-Powered by a 2.7-liter inline-four engine, the Highlander makes a meagre 185 hp and 184 lb-ft. of torque.
+Powered by a 2.7-liter inline-four engine, the Highlander makes a meager 185 hp and 184 lb-ft. of torque.
 Those numbers are underwhelming for a three-row SUV.
 With a full load of passengers and cargo, this mill struggles to keep up with other vehicles in its class.
 The Highlander is priced at $31,330.
-The Highlander when equipped with the larger V6 engine has enough gusto to get it going even with a full load of passengers and cargo without much drama.
+The Highlander, when equipped with the larger V6 engine, has enough gusto to get it going even with a full load of passengers and cargo without much drama.